SEI-SEA-1-25/react-burger-stacker-lab/README.md

 ## **PART 2:** Rendering ingredients

-Using the provided ingredient data, render it on the page in the.
+Using the provided ingredient data, render it on the page in the `IngredientList` component.

 * You can make a constant in the `IngredientList` component for the data array.
 Since this data doesn't need to change, it doesn't have to be in state.
 * You'll have to map the data into `Ingredient` Components and render them in the `IngredientList`.